launchdarkly/terraform-provider-launchdarkly/website/docs/r/project.html.markdown

 	}
 ```

+**Note:** Following an import, the first apply may show a diff in the order of your environments as Terraform realigns its state with the order of configurations in your project configuration.
+This will not change your environments or their SDK keys.

-Managing environment resources with Terraform should always be done on the project unless the project is not also managed with Terraform.
+**Managing environment resources with Terraform should always be done on the project unless the project is not also managed with Terraform.**